CarlieHamilton/KidsWorld/carlieREADME.md

 - A user can see a list of their sold items (stretch goal)
 - A user can sort all the listings (by price, most recent, by category -- stretch goal)

 We have implemented being able to select a category, as a part of our main menu.
+Sorting by most recent is the default view.
+In the future we would implement being able to sort by price, and other ways of sorting.

 - A workflow diagram of the user journey/s.
 - Wireframes